(A) What is a group living arrangement?

 (2) The group living arrangement authorized by USDA FNS as a retail food store may be penalized or disqualified if it is determined administratively or judicially that benefits were misappropriated or used for purchases that did not contribute to a certified assistance group's meals.

-(L) What should a county agency do if they believe a group living arrangement is inappropriately using benefits?
+(L) What should a county agency do if it believes a group living arrangement is inappropriately using benefits?

 The county agency shall: